Are you suffering pregnancy or post birth aches and pains ?

 If you feel your chest is dropping too far forward as you bend your knees – try supporting yourself with a fitball positioned in your lower back – as pictured.

-Above all, remember injury prevention is much easiery than injury cause.
+Above all, remember injury prevention is much easier than injury cause.
 Stronger faster, harder not the goal during pregnancy or post natally.
+You are now in maintenance mode !

 Listen to your body and do only what feels right.
 If you have any continuing aches and pains – please see a medical practitioner.